catseye/SixtyPical/README.markdown

 It is a **work in progress**, currently at the **proof-of-concept** stage.

-It is expected that a common use case for SixtyPical would be retroprogramming for the Commodore 64 and other 6502-based computers such as the VIC-20.
+It is expected that a common use case for SixtyPical would be retroprogramming for the Commodore 64 and other 6502-based computers such as the VIC-20, the Apple ][+, and the NES.

 Many SixtyPical instructions map precisely to 6502 opcodes.
 However, SixtyPical is not an assembly language: the programmer does not have total control over